Saag aloo is a classic Northern Indian curry featuring spinach and potato; my version is vegan and fragrantly spiced with a spicy chilli kick!

 - Pour in the water and give everything a stir, then reduce the heat to medium, add a lid and cook for 20-25 minutes, giving them a stir after 10 minutes.

-- Remove the lid and test the potatoes, they should be very nearly cooked, if not cook a little longer, if they are crush the fenugreek into the wok between your palms, then throw in the spinach, return the lid and cook for another 2-3 minutes or until the spinach has completely wilted.
+- Remove the lid and test the potatoes; they should be very nearly cooked.
+If not, cook a little longer.
+Crush the fenugreek into the wok between your palms, then throw in the spinach, return the lid and cook for another 2-3 minutes or until the spinach has completely wilted.
 Then stir it all together and serve.

 GJ